omernaeem/RFUAV/readme.md

   ![pic.2](./abstract/FSM.png)

-We analyzed the properties of each drone in the dataset, including: Frequency Hopping Signal Bandwidth (FHSBW), Frequency Hopping Signal Duration Time (FHSDT), Video Transmitted Signal Bandwidth (VSBW), Frequency Hopping Signal Duty Cycle (FHSDC), and Frequency Hopping Signal Pattern Period (FHSPP).
+We analyzed the properties of each drone in the dataset, including Frequency Hopping Signal Bandwidth (FHSBW), Frequency Hopping Signal Duration Time (FHSDT), Video Transmitted Signal Bandwidth (VSBW), Frequency Hopping Signal Duty Cycle (FHSDC), and Frequency Hopping Signal Pattern Period (FHSPP).
 The distributions of these properties are plotted below.
 More detailed information can be found in our paper.

   ![pic.3](./abstract/FVFPP.png)

-With the RFUAV you can achieve drone signal detect and drone identification on the raw IQ data directly like this:
+With the RFUAV you can achieve drone signal detection and drone identification on the raw IQ data directly like this:
     <div style="text-align:center;">
         ![detect drone signals and drone identification on the raw IQ data directly](https://github.com/kitoweeknd/RFUAV/blob/dev/abstract/example.gif)
     </div>

-## 1.Quick start
+## 1. Quick start
 <details>
-<summary>Installtion</summary>
+<summary>Installation</summary>

     pip install -r requirements.txt